Misterio77/nix-colors/README.md

 The usual setup looks like this:
 - Either add the repo to your flake inputs, or add the channel on a legacy setup.
-- Import the home-manager module `nix-colors.homeManagerModule`
+- Import the home-manager module `nix-colors.homeManagerModules.default`
 - Set the option `colorScheme` to your preferred color scheme, such as `nix-colors.colorSchemes.dracula` (or create/convert your own)
 - Use `config.colorScheme.colors.base0X` to refer to any of the 16 colors from